ASEIITO/xiepu/README.md

-# XiEPU
+# XiEPU index
 ## Summary
 This repository provides a dataset of economic policy uncertainty (EPU) using Xi Jinping textual data.
 We developed an original EPU by using a text dataset of the Chinese President’s speeches and reports from November 2012 to December 2021 in our paper (Ito, Lim, and Zhang 2023).
+We call this index XiEPU.

 Ito, Asei., Jeahwan Lim, and Hongyong Zhang (2023), "Catching the Political Leader’s Signals: Economic policy uncertainty and firm investment in China," *China Economic Review*, forthcoming.